 All courses and units used to satisfy LACCD curriculum requirements, including graduation requirements (Chapter VI, Article II, LACCD Board Rules), educational program requirements (Board Rule 6708) and transfer core curriculum requirements (Board Rule 6600), shall be from accredited institutions unless otherwise specified in this Board Rule.

-Courses which have a grade of “C- (C minus grade)” do not satisfy any LACCD curriculum requirement that requires a grade of “C” or higher.
+Courses that have a grade of “C- (C minus grade)” do not satisfy any LACCD curriculum requirement that requires a grade of “C” or higher.